workflux/workflUX/README.md

 - Click on "Job Execution & Results" in the top bar and choose the job of interest in the side bar
 - Select the runs you want to start
 - Select an execution profile (see the "Configuration" for details) and press "start"
-- The execution status will be displayed in the run list
+- The execution status will be displayed in the run-list
 - Pressing the "Details/Results" button will show (not implemented yet):
     - the deployed input parameter
     - execution logs (from the CWL runner)